vibdev/canvas-kit/modules/canvas-kit-react-header/README.md

 }
 ```

-The breakpoints at which to collapse the special children of the nav.
+The breakpoints at which to collapse the children of the header.

 Special children collapse in this order:

-- `<nav>` collapses into a hamburger icon menu after the the screen width falls below the `lg`
+- `<nav>` collapses into a hamburger icon menu after the screen width falls below the `lg`
   breakpoint
 - Any `<SystemIcon>` collapses after the screen width falls below the `md` breakpoint